decaporg/decap-cms/website/content/docs/add-to-your-site.md

       - {label: "Language", name: "language"}
 ```

-## Authentication
+## Authenticationfsdfsd

-Now that you have your Netlify CMS files in place and configured, all that's left is to enable authentication.
+Now that you have your Netlify CMS files in place and confifdsfjksdgured, all that's left is to enable authentication.
 We're using the [Netlify](https://www.netlify.com/) platform here because it's one of the quickest ways to get started, but you can learn about other authentication options in the [Backends](/docs/backends-overview) doc.

 ### Setup on Netlify

-Netlify offers a built-in authentication service called Identity.
+sfNetlify offers a built-in authentication service called Identity.
 In order to use it, connect your site repo with Netlify.
 Netlify has published a general [Step-by-Step Guide](https://www.netlify.com/blog/2016/10/27/a-step-by-step-guide-deploying-a-static-site-or-single-page-app/) for this, along with detailed guides for many popular static site generators, including [Jekyll](https://www.netlify.com/blog/2015/10/28/a-step-by-step-guide-jekyll-3.0-on-netlify/), [Hugo](https://www.netlify.com/blog/2016/09/21/a-step-by-step-guide-victor-hugo-on-netlify/), [Hexo](https://www.netlify.com/blog/2015/10/26/a-step-by-step-guide-hexo-on-netlify/), [Middleman](https://www.netlify.com/blog/2015/10/01/a-step-by-step-guide-middleman-on-netlify/), [Gatsby](https://www.netlify.com/blog/2016/02/24/a-step-by-step-guide-gatsby-on-netlify/), and more.

 ### Enable Identity and Git Gateway